QuickBooks Blog

 The stockholder’s equity refers to the excess of assets over liabilities of your business.
 In other words, these are the assets remaining after you pay off all the debts and the liabilities.

-Operating Income is the income that you generate from your core business operations.
-Thus, operating income helps you to know your capacity to generate profits from your primary business activity.
+Operating Income is generated from your core business operations and helps you to know your capacity to generate profits from primary business activities.

-So, the operating income includes sales revenue, income received as fees and commission, etc. These incomes depend on the type of business you undertake.
+Operating income includes sales revenue, income received as fees and commission, etc., and these incomes will depend on the type of business you undertake.

-Operating Expenses are the expenses that you must mandatorily incur to run the day-to-day operations of your business.
-Thus, these are the expenses without which you would not be able to carry out your core business operations.
-Examples of Operating Expenses include rent, payroll, insurance, etc.
+Operating expenses are mandatorily incurred expenses that are necessary in the day-to-day operations of your business.
+These are the expenses that you would not be able to carry out your core business operations without, these include rent, payroll, insurance, etc.

-Unlike Operating Expenses, the Non-Operating Incomes and Expenses are one-time incomes or expenses that you earn or incur.
-Neither are gains an outcome of your core business activity.
-Nor are such expenses related to your core business operations.
+Unlike pperating expenses, the non-operating incomes and expenses are one-time incomes or expenses that you either earn or incur.
+Neither are an outcome of your core business activity, nor are such expenses related to your core business operations.

 • Gain on Sale of Assets